 Immunoregulatory cytokines that are important in breast and prostate cancer metastasis

 A particular interest of the laboratory is bone metastasis, and projects in the laboratory aim to study the bone specific immune-milieu and how it is altered during bone metastatic cancer, including the role of immunity in keeping cancer cells in a dormant state.
 This includes identification of tumour-induced alterations in immunostimulatory and suppressive cytokines, and immune effector and suppressor cells that are involved in this process.
-Utilising a bone-metastatic model of prostate cancer (bone metastases pictured), we have recently optimized a technique to identify and isolate dormant prostate cancer cells from bone.
-As part of the PROMIS team (funded by the PCFA/Movember), transcriptional profiles of these dormant cells are currently being generated in order to identify differences in gene expression compared to cancer cells that are actively proliferating in bone as well as those intrinsic to the primary tumour.
+Utilising a bone-metastatic model of prostate cancer (bone metastases pictured, bottom image), we have recently optimized a technique to identify and isolate dormant prostate cancer cells from bone.
+As part of the PROMIS team (funded by the PCFA/Movember), transcriptional profiles of these dormant cells have been generated and key pathways have been identified that are altered during outgrowth from dormancy.
+These pathways are currently being validated for their prognostic, mechanistic and therapeutic implications.